Multilingual

 'fallback_locale' => ['zh_CN', 'en'],

-// Folder where language files are stored
+// Directory where language files are stored

 'path' => base_path() . '/resource/translations',